ecmwf/anemoi-inference/docs/inference/configs/grib-output.rst

 This provider takes a list of samples, each consisting of a dictionary of matching rules and a path to a GRIB file.
 Whenever an output template is requested, the sample's rules are checked against the output variable's metadata.
-If all ``key:value`` pairs in the sample's rule match the corresponding pair in the variable's metadata, the sample file is selected.
-Samples are evaluated in the order they are listed.
+If all ``key:value`` pairs in a sample's rule match the corresponding pair in the variable's metadata, the sample file is selected.

 .. warning::